Codecademy/docs/content/python/concepts/math-module/terms/math-copysign/math-copysign.md

   - 'paths/computer-science'
 ---

-Takes two numeric data types and returns the value of the first data type with the sign of the second data type.
+The `math.copysign()` function in Python takes two numeric values and returns a float with the magnitude of the first value and the sign of the second value.

 ## Syntax